ryerson-ggl/tutorial-express-leaflet/README.md

 ### 4.4 Create a HTML Divider for the leaflet Webmap

-Notice that in the code of [Section 4.3](43-add-leaflet-code-to-the-file), a divider `<div>` with the id `map` is required to create the leaflet webmap.
+Notice that in the code of [Section 4.3](#43-add-leaflet-code-to-the-file), a divider `<div>` with the id `map` is required to create the leaflet webmap.

 Open `public/index.html` for editing and replace everything with the following HTML code:

 * Notice that we added a divider with id `map` to create our leaflet webmap in
-* The width and height of the divider must be set for the webmap to show
+* Note that the width and height of the divider must be set for the webmap to show (we will do this later in a CSS file)

 ```html
 <html>